mantoni/choo-test/README.md

 This module is a collection of helper functions.
 Each of them can be used separately.

-When you use the `start` function to start your Choo app, it wraps the appends the application to a `div` tag in the `document.body`.
-When calling returned `restore` function, the DOM node is removed.
+When you use the `start` function to start your Choo app, it wraps and appends the application to a `div` tag in the `document.body`.
+When calling the returned `restore` function, the DOM node is removed again.

 The `onRender` function creates a [MutationObserver][] and invokes the given callback if any change in the DOM tree happens.